 How Online Interest Differs from Real-Life Signals

-30 Clear Signs Someone is Genuinely Interested Online
+30 Clear Signs Someone Is Genuinely Interested In You Online

-Below are signs divided into five major categories:
+Below are the signs that signs someone is genuinely interested in you online, divided into five major categories:

 1. They initiate contact first, often